steven-industries/odin-recipes/README.md

 # odin-recipes

 I'm learning HTML.
-This porject is for practice.
+This project is for practice.